jakop345/cloudron-box/setup/DESIGN.md

     It then downloads any box restore data and does dynamic configuration.
     It then migrates data, setups the cloud and creates cloudron.conf.

-setup_cloud.sh
+setup_infra.sh
     This setups containers like graphite, mail and the addons containers.

-    Containers are relaunched based on the CLOUD_VERSION.
-The script compares the version here with the version in the file DATA_DIR/CLOUD_VERSION.
+    Containers are relaunched based on the INFRA_VERSION.
+The script compares the version here with the version in the file DATA_DIR/INFRA_VERSION.

     If they match, the containers are not recreated and nothing is to be done. nginx, collectd configs are part of data already and containers are running.